pokeclicker/pokeclicker-wiki/data/Regions/overview_description.md

 ## Region Mechanics{#mechanics}

 #### Docks (Moving from Region to Region) {#docks}
 To visit another region, you must first unlock the **dock** in the region that you are in.
-When you move to a new region, as you will **not** be able to revisit past regions until reaching a dock in the new region.
+When you move to a new region, you will **not** be able to revisit past regions until reaching a dock in the new region.

 Docks in subregions are located in the first town you visit and are automatically unlocked.